mozilla/bedrock/docs/redirects.rst

 This all differs from ``urlpatterns`` in ``urls.py`` files in some important ways.
 The first is that these happen first.
-If something matches in a ``redirects.py`` file it will always win the race if another url in a ``urls.py`` file would also have matched.
+If something matches in a ``redirects.py`` file it will always win the race if another URL in a ``urls.py`` file would also have matched.
 Another is that these are matched before any locale prefix stuff happens.
 So what you're matching against in the redirects files is the original URL that the user requested.
-By default (unless you set ``locale_prefix=False``) your patterns will match either the plain url (e.g. ``/firefox/os/``) or one with a locale prefix (e.g. ``/fr/firefox/os/``).
+By default (unless you set ``locale_prefix=False``) your patterns will match either the plain URL (e.g. ``/firefox/os/``) or one with a locale prefix (e.g. ``/fr/firefox/os/``).
 If you wish to include this locale in the destination URL you can simply use python's string ``format()`` function syntax.
 It is passed to the ``format`` method as the keyword argument ``locale`` (e.g. ``redirect('^stuff/$', '{locale}whatnot/')``).
-If there was no locale in the url the ``{locale}`` substitution will be an empty string.
+If there was no locale in the URL the ``{locale}`` substitution will be an empty string.
 Similarly if you wish to include a part of the original URL in the destination, just capture it with the regex using a named capture (e.g. ``r'^stuff/(?P<rest>.*)$'`` will let you do ``'/whatnot/{rest}'``).